 Kris Ruby: One way to stand out is with a personal branding package where you put together a list of the other links and places you’ve been featured in, and maybe your own writing and your blog where they can see what that looks like.
 However, I’d also caution people away from the guest posting strategy that once reigned supreme in the digital marketing world.
 I know everyone still wants to do it to say that they were featured in Forbes or Inc. etc..
 The problem is that you lose a little bit of SEO value when you give away your best content to these other sites because every site needs content, but you know, whose site also needs content, your own.
 People are thinking so much about the PR benefit of being on these other sites to be able to say “As seen on Forbes,” but what they don’t understand is that a lot of these links are no-follow links.
 Google recently just made some changes with no-follow and maybe it’s going to count.
 Maybe it won’t.

 The point is that some of this will turn into duplicate content if you take it and then put it directly on your site.
 And again, that’s a whole other debate about, is duplicate content of it.
 I don’t think it is; some people do.
 That’s another podcast discussion.
 You should keep your best writing for your website.
 If you want to do this other strategy where you write content and you know that you get a follow link fine.
 I don’t think that you should do it for a bunch of no-follow links.
 I don’t think that most PR practitioners are having this conversation with their clients.
-And again, I think it’s negligent.
-It is important to understand this because you can’t ask a client to put out their best thought leadership content for a no-follow link and not understand what that means.
+I think it’s negligent.
+It is important to understand this because you can’t ask a client to publish their best thought leadership content for a no-follow link and not understand what that means or the SEO implications of that.
 You can’t work in digital PR and have zero understanding of SEO or what that entails in your broader digital marketing strategy.
 And so much of the traditional PR industry is still operating with their head in the sand about that.
 And I think that they need to have those skill sets work together as a fundamental component of your B2B content marketing strategy.

 Vinay Koshy: I would assume that if you’re going down that route, then developing a PR distribution plan would also be important for your content, once it gets published, and if you’re not accepted there, then another potential publication would pick it up.